Edga380/strategygame/README.md

     * Cost - 2000.
     * Automatically starts harvesting.
-    * If you had to move harvester to make it harvest again you must select it and press on any "Harvesting depot" it will automatically start harvesting again.
+    * If you had to move harvester to make it harvest again, you must select it and press on any "Harvesting depot" and it will automatically start harvesting again.
     * Limit - 3.
     * Hp - 200.